arfc/transition-scenarios/README.md

 Outputs: None

-## Templates Folder
+## Templates folder
-This folder contains templates that are used in the write_reactors.py script.
+This directory contains templates that are used in the write_reactors.py script.

 ### deployinst_template.xml.in
 Jinja template for the individual region prototype of the cyclus input file.